Liamsimp69420/Watches.../README.md

     <h2> William Severin One </h2>
     <img src = "Bluewatchconcept.png" width ="250">
    <details><summary> Description </summary>
     <p> The <b> William Severin One </b> is a concept watch designed in house.
-It has no dial and features beatiful blue hands with an automatic movement and a nylon strap. </p>
+It has no dial and features beautiful blue hands with an automatic movement and a nylon strap. </p>
    </details>
    <details><summary> Specifications </summary>
     <p> Movement | Seiko NH35 (3 hand & date) <br> Case size | 40mm